terraform-aws-modules/terraform-aws-eks/modules/addons/README.md

 ### <a name="input_enable_irsa"></a> [enable\_irsa](#input\_enable\_irsa)

-Description: Whether to create iam role for vpc cni and attach it to the service account
+Description: Whether to create iam role for vpc cni and attach it to the service account, if irsa=false vpc cni plugin will not be deployed

 Type: `bool`